uo-lca/CalRecycleLCA/vs/README.md

 The 2 new output fields are not attributes of LCIA Method.
 Units are needed for the LCIA Computation visualization.
 Not sure this is the best way to provide them.

+These fields were

+FlowPropertyID.Name
+UnitGroup.ReferenceUnit

+##### Resolution #####

+I took these out of the for the time being because they are not needed for the dropdownlist or anything else.
+We can revisit the best way to provide these values to the visualization when we have a direct need for them.

 ### Processes ###